-Making Participation Work, funded by the Department for Education for one year, the programme focusses on five key elements to enable effective young people’s participation:
+Making Participation Work, funded by the Department for Education, focusses on six key elements to enable effective young people’s participation:

-- Provision of support to local areas to improve young people’s participation
+- Providing local areas with support to improve young people’s participation

 While young people’s views have been a key influence within SEN and disability legislation and implementation, there is still work to be done at national and local levels to ensure that: